hicommonwealth/edgeware-node-types/README.md

 # edgeware-node-types
 This repo contains Typescript bindings for custom edgeware-node modules.
 In order to use the standard API against Edgeware you must import these types into the Polkadot API as is shown below.

-After adding this npm module to your project.
-Use the following snippet to connect an API
+After adding this npm module to your project, use the following snippet to connect an API
 ```
 import { ApiOptions } from '@polkadot/api/types';
 import { ApiRx } from '@polkadot/api';